 Displays in the CIMM are in French but there are English guides available to use.
 There is also an educational movie in both English and French.
 And, as mentioned, be sure to check out the observation area outside!
 You never know what you may see…

-Our visit to Tadoussac and Quebec’s Côte-Nord region was in partnership with Le Quebec Maritime.
+Our visit to Tadoussac and Quebec’s Côte-Nord region was organised by Quebec Maritime – all editorial content and opinions remain our own, as always..